KateSVD/KateSVD/README.md

 ## 🔍 What I’m focusing on

-- Sound recognition for automatic video processing (open-source flagship project)
+- Sound recognition for automatic video processing (open-source project)

 - Deploying AI models to the cloud with Azure Cognitive Services